MEPs back EU food reform, despite strong lobbying

 After months of reflection, the institution decided to publish the study anyway to "enable a discussion with the scientific community" while concluding that these shortcomings should be better addressed in future studies and impact assessments, a commission spokesperson told EUobserver.

-Copa-Cogeca did not respond when asked to explained its position regarding the Farm to Fork strategy.
+Copa-Cogeca did not respond when asked to explain its position regarding the Farm to Fork strategy.